-Despite launching the business in lockdown, online alcohol sales soared because no one was able to go out to drink.
+Despite launching the business in lockdown, online alcohol sales soared.
 For anyone who hasn’t drunk Mosacto, where to start?
-‘Our best seller so far is Astoria’s Fashion Victim Moscato Rose.
-Bartenura and Alasia’s Moscato d’Asti are close behind.’
+“Our best seller so far is Astoria’s Fashion Victim Moscato Rose.
+Bartenura and Alasia’s Moscato d’Asti are close behind.”

 Keep posted on social media for upcoming events and tastings when restrictions on group gatherings change; and in the meantime, start your own Moscato Life and order a bottle (or three) today.